DimpleB51/github_essentials/GITBASICSLOCAL.md

-# Local and main github repos syntax
+# Local and remote repos communication

 ### Init git in the /website/public/ folder
 `git init`